The Green Collection

 An exception in my collection.
 I typically focus on antique European wax seal stamps engraved with noble family coats of arms.
 This one, however, features a monogram, which is something I don’t usually look for.
 But I was drawn to its antique "column" design, which I found interesting, so it earned a place in my "Green Collection."

-A rare find and one of my favorites.
+A nice find and one of my favorites, probably because of the shape of its handle and the details of its base.
 This wax seal stamp is made of stone.
 I was initially skeptical about buying it online but was very pleased when it arrived.
 It stands out from the usual stamps in my collection.
 The family crest is well done, featuring a very finely carved Count’s crown, two stars, and a sun symbolizing glory and splendor.
 Though purchased in England, it is likely of French origin.